oicr-gsi/djerba/FAQ.md

 If you have any issues, contact the developers and we will do our best to help.

 Please note that Djerba was developed to generate clinical reports for cancer patients at the Ontario Institute for Cancer Research.
 Fixes and improvements to clinical report production have the highest priority for developer time.
 We appreciate your understanding.

+### How can I contact the Djerba developers?

+Raise an issue on the [Github page](https://github.com/oicr-gsi/djerba-demo/issues).

+### Who is the copyright holder for Djerba?

+Djerba is copyright &copy; Genome Systems Informatics, Ontario Institute for Cancer Research; all rights reserved.